There

 How did you end up on Rikers Island

-After Bellevue transferred me, then the court case couldn't be settled, and the sentence was time served, but I wouldn't plead guilty.
+After Bellevue transferred me, then the court case couldn't be settled,

 What was the charge?